amikia/RiraTask/README.md

-Important!: As there wasn't a specific method mentioned to show the result of queries, I wrote a console app, a web api and a simple web app
+Important!: As there wasn't a specific method mentioned to show the result of queries, I wrote a console app, a web api and a simple web app.